-Replacing LIHEAP with a patchwork of state, local and utility assistance would take us back to the days when many poor families used their stoves to heat their homes and suffered the shut-off of energy services when they were unable to pay the bill.
-These pressures are made worse during periods of price spikes due to global events ore extreme weather conditions that make home energy unaffordable.
+Second, replacing LIHEAP with a patchwork of state, local and utility assistance would take us back to the days when many poor families used their stoves to heat their homes and suffered the shut-off of energy services when they were unable to pay the bill especially during periods of price spikes making home energy unaffordable and price spikes due to global events or extreme weather conditions.
 These programs are not a substitute for LIHEAP, rather they provide supplementary assistance.